 All insured institutions must be operated in a safe and sound manner, in accordance with FDIC's regulations.
 Likewise, all examinations must be conducted within the parameters of FDIC exam policies and should consistently measure the risk an institution poses to the FDIC's deposit insurance fund.
 Notwithstanding, and consistent with the Uniform Financial Institutions Rating System (UFIRS) and the Uniform Interagency Consumer Compliance Rating System (UICCR), examiners are expected to recognize the distinctive characteristics and differences in core objectives of each financial institution and to consider those unique factors when evaluating an institution's financial condition and risk management practices.

 Under the UFIRS and UICCR, each financial institution is assigned a composite rating based on an evaluation of specific components, which are also rated.
 For UFIRS, these component ratings reflect an institution's capital adequacy, asset quality, management capabilities, earnings sufficiency, liquidity position, and sensitivity to market risk (commonly referred to as the CAMELS ratings).
-Likewise, the UICCR is organized under broad components that assess the institution's board and management oversight, compliance program, and violations of law and consumer harm.
+Likewise, the UICCR is organized under broad components that assess the institution's board and management oversight, compliance program, violations of law, and consumer harm.
 The uniform rating systems and evaluation and rating criteria are specific to the examination types performed.
 Further, the assignment of the rating is based solely on the subject institution's individual performance under the specific components.

 Management practices, particularly as they relate to risk management, vary considerably among financial institutions depending on size and sophistication, the nature and complexity of business activities, and risk profile.
 Each institution must properly manage risks and have appropriate policies, processes, or practices in place that management follows and uses.
-Activities undertaken in a less complex institution engaging in less sophisticated risk-taking activities may only need basic management and control systems compared to the detailed and formalized systems and controls used for the broader and more complex range of activities undertaken at a larger and more complex institution.
+Activities undertaken in a less complex institution engaging in less sophisticated risk-taking activities may need only basic management and control systems compared to the detailed and formalized systems and controls used for the broader and more complex range of activities undertaken at a larger and more complex institution.

 Peer comparison data are not included in the rating systems.
 The principal reason is to avoid over reliance on statistical comparisons to justify the component rating being assigned.
-This is very important when evaluating minority depository institutions due to their unique characteristics.
+Avoiding such overreliance is very important when evaluating minority depository institutions due to their unique characteristics.
 For example, many minority depository institutions were established to serve an otherwise under-served market.
 High profitability may not be as essential to the organizers and shareholders of the institution.
 Instead, community development, improving consumer services, and promoting banking services to the unbanked or under-banked segment of its community may drive many of the organization's decisions.
 The UFIRS allows for consideration of the characteristics by considering not only the level of an institution's earnings, but also the trend and stability of earnings, the ability to provide for adequate capital, the quality and sources of earnings, and the adequacy of budgeting systems.

 Examiners are instructed to consider all relevant factors when assigning a component rating.
 The rating systems are designed to reflect an assessment of the individual institution, including its size and sophistication, the nature and complexity of its business activities, and risk profile.